DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: Introduction

 \section{Introduction}

-Vision–Language–Action (VLA) models have driven notable progress in robotic manipulation, enabling tasks like stacking blocks, opening drawers, and arranging household objects~\citep{huang2022inner, zitkovich2023rt, yang2024robot, cadene2024lerobot}.
+Vision--Language--Action (VLA) models have driven notable progress in robotic manipulation, enabling tasks such as stacking blocks, opening drawers, and arranging household objects~\citep{huang2022inner, zitkovich2023rt, yang2024robot, cadene2024lerobot}.
 The dominant paradigm learns a reactive, end-to-end policy that directly maps high-level goals and sensory inputs to low-level motor commands~\citep{chi2023diffusion, kim2024openvla, bjorck2025gr00t}.
-However, this approach faces a critical bottleneck: learning this monolithic, perception-to-action mapping is inherently difficult and demands vast amounts of high-quality demonstration data~\citep{ma2024survey, liu2025aligning}.

-To address the challenges of direct perception-to-action mapping, one promising direction is to endow VLAs with the ability to "think before acting"~\citep{zawalski2024robotic, chen2025training}.
-Recent studies take initial steps in this direction by supervised fine-tuning (SFT) VLAs on embodied Chain-of-Thought (CoT) datasets~\citep{zawalski2024robotic}.
-This approach forces the policy to generate CoT reasoning before actions, aiming to simplify the direct mapping problem.

-However, a critical limitation of these methods lies in their underlying architecture~\citep{liu2024bidirectional, sapkota2025vision}.
-First, these studies typically employ a unified, purely autoregressive decoder to generate the entire reasoning and action sequence.
-This design creates a fundamental conflict: CoT, as natural language, is inherently sequential and well-suited for autoregressive modeling~\citep{10129160}, whereas actions are often high-dimensional vectors where dimensions (e.g., end-effector translation and rotation) can be determined in parallel and are highly sensitive to latency~\citep{liu2024bidirectional, kim2025fine, song2025accelerating}.
-Forcing a single model to master both modalities can compromise motor control precision for the sake of language fluency.
-Second, relying solely on SFT often leads to the model merely "rote learning" the CoT annotations without establishing a strong causal link to subsequent actions.
-This results in limited improvement in task success, as the reasoning is not effectively utilized to guide behavior.

-To the end, we propose DeepThinkVLA, an approach that synergistically co-designs the model architecture and the training strategy.
-From the architectural perspective, we design a hybrid-attention decoder.
-This decoder employs causal attention for generating the sequential COT and switches to bidirectional attention for parallel decoding of the high-dimensional action vector.
-This design not only respects the intrinsic properties of language and motor commands but also critically reduces the inference latency associated with action generation.
-From the training perspective, we introduce a Reinforcement Learning (RL) training pipeline~\citep{zhang2024grape, kim2025robot, li2025simplevla}: first, we perform SFT on an embodied CoT dataset to instill the basic "thinking" ability in the model.
-Subsequently, leveraging the high-speed rollouts enabled by our parallel action decoder, we apply outcome-based RL.
-This RL stage directly aligns the entire reasoning-action sequence with task success, optimizing the CoT to be not just plausible, but genuinely beneficial for solving the task.
+While effective in standard settings, these System-1-style reactive policies~\citep{cui2025openhelix} tend to overfit to training dynamics and struggle to generalize under environmental perturbations or out-of-distribution (OOD) conditions~\citep{ma2024survey, liu2025aligning}.